DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 Therefore your data or testdata directories must be at the same hierarchical level as your build or install directories.

 ## Cleaning builds

+**Using the Ninja build system:**

+Removes all built objects except for those built by the build generator:
+`ninja -t clean`

+Remove all built files specified in rules.ninja:
+`ninja -t clean -r rules`

+Remove all built objects for a specific target:
+`ninja -t clean \<target_name\>`

+Get a list of Ninja's targets:
+`ninja -t targets`

 **Manual Cleans**

 Cleaning all of ISIS: